60 Promotional Emails Examples

 Even though this isn’t an event invitation, it does a great job of making something that should be pretty commonplace (a business messaging channel) into something notable worth joining.

-The simplicity and beauty that this social network claims to embody is reflected in this email.
-Short and sweet and black and white works very well for Ello.
+The simplicity and beauty of the Ello platform (a social network of artists and designers) is reflected in this email.
+Short, sweet, and black and white work well for the app’s aesthetic.

 This email makes the invitation to join Squarespace Circle seem exclusive.
 This exclusivity makes the email more appealing, and helps attract serious, experienced, and dedicated members.